rotundasoftware/cartero/README.md

 		...
 ```

-Bower dependencies are automatically resolved, so when the `app/editPersonDialog` bundle is required by a page, the `jquery-ui` and `jquery`  bundles will also be included automatically.
-Note that since Bower packages generally contain extra asset files like unit tests, you also need to tell Cartero which files from each Bower package should be used with the `whitelistedFiles` options (explained below).
+Bower dependencies are automatically resolved, so when the `app/editPersonDialog` bundle is required by a page, the `components/jquery-ui` and `components/jquery` bundles will also be included automatically.
+Note that since Bower packages generally contain extra files like unit tests, you also need to tell Cartero which assets from each package should be used with the `whitelistedFiles` options (explained below).

 ### Page specific assets